jweissman/orsino/playtesting.md

 - [x] All loot is meaningful (either wearable, consumable or saleable at some general store in town) -- should be true now
 - [x] Restrict casters from heavy armor (armorProficiencies by class)
 - [x] Template for dragons
+- [x] Blacksmith who can give a +1 to weapons?
+- [x] Describe colors of prismatic spray/multiplicity cards (done for normal damage fx, but spell beams don't hint their description clearly)

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]